 How's That for dramatic?

 The culture most of us in developed countries are operating under tells us that we are only valid members of our society, if we continue to produce something new & exciting every day.
 It had better be innovative and, if it can be monetized, so much the better! if you, like me, grew up in a family that adhered to the same tenets, it can be a very difficult thing to oppose.

 The same culture tells us we mustn’t expose our soft underbelly and that to do so is to risk our credibility and, worse, our marketability.
 This attitude is toxic and ultimately soul destroying.

-I understand that social media, or something else very much like it, is here to stay.
-I’ve chosen to focus on the positive aspects of the medium and, for me, that’s relationship building.
+I’m choosing to focus on the positive aspects of the medium and, for me, that’s relationship building.
 I’m going to remain on social media, but I’ve set a few boundaries in place.
-As with most things, a healthy balance has to be maintained.
-It can be tricky to navigate and requires constant vigilance, but I believe it can be done.
-I’m well aware, for example, that I’ve linked to two social media platforms within the body of this essay.
+As with most things, a healthy balance has to be maintained. it can be tricky to navigate and requires constant vigilance, but I believe it can be done.

 I’ll be using these platforms in whatever way works best for me, in the moment.
 It may seem like a small step, in the grander scheme of things, but it’s an important one for both my peace of mind and my creativity.
 I encourage you to find ways to do the same.